Does Medicare Cover Macular Degeneration Treatment?

 Medicare Part B will cover some diagnostic tests used to detect age-related macular degeneration (AMD).
 Doctors can identify the condition with a dilated eye exam or with an optical coherence tomogram, which allows them to look at the back of your eye and the macula.

-You will be responsible for 20 percent of the Medicare-approved cost of the test, and the Part B deductible applies as well.
+You will be responsible for 20 percent of the Medicare-approved cost of the test after you have paid your Part B deductible.
 Check with your plan and your doctor or health care provider to ensure that the type of test they plan to administer is covered.

 Medicare Part B covers only medically necessary exams and procedures, so your doctor or health care provider must verify that you need to be tested for AMD for Medicare to cover it.